pyocd/pyOCD/docs/target_support.md

 Once a DFP is installed, the `pyocd list --targets` command will show the new targets in its output, and you can immediately begin using the target support with the other `pyocd` subcommands.

+To get a list of all installed packs, use the `pack show` subcommand.

 #### Manual pack usage